The structure group for quasi-linear equations via universal enveloping algebras

 While in \cite{OSSW} the regularity structure $(\mathsf{A},\mathsf{T},\mathsf{G})$ was introduced for quasi-linear equations of the form

 the structures defined in this paper cover other (semi-linear) equations relying on a single scalar nonlinearity $a(u)$.
-In Section \ref{Sect5} we consider a driven ODE of the form
+In fact, the algebraic structure we build is oblivious to the form of the equation and just relies on the solution to the linearized problem being of positive regularity, as will become apparent in Section 6 and, more importantly, Section 7.\footnote{ Our structure would also work, for example, for a generalized KPZ equation with only one nonlinearity, i.~e. } In Section \ref{Sect5} we consider a driven ODE of the form

 provide a dictionary $\phi$ between our index set of multi-indices and linear combinations of trees in the Connes-Kreimer Hopf algebra (which is at the basis of branched rough paths), and prove that $\phi$ generates a Hopf algebra morphism.
-Section \ref{Sect6} is devoted to the generalized parabolic Anderson model (gPAM)
+Section \ref{Sect6} is devoted to the stochastic heat equation (SHE)

 where now the morphism property is established with respect to the Hopf algebra in regularity structures \cite{Hairer}.
 While the morphism $\phi$ between our model space and the one based on decorated trees changes from one equation to another, the consistency between our geometric definition and the combinatorial definitions persists, and we expect it to hold as well for the class \eqref{as34}.